How to apply for a short-term study visa

 - evidence of your finances.

-Tell the Border Force Officer that you want to be admitted as a short-term student (and not as a standard visitor), and that the stamp you get in your passport shows you're here as a short-term student.
+Tell the Border Force Officer that you want to be admitted as a short-term student (not a standard visitor), and that the stamp you get in your passport shows you're here as a short-term student.

 If you arrive in the Republic of Ireland, the Isle of Man or the Channel Islands